charlierobson/In_nihilum_reverteris/rawtext.md

 Einarsson smiled to himself.

 "The reflections can often be imprecise," he remarked.
 "They can contain defects.
 Anyway, it's always fascinated me how suspiciously close the ancient thinkers were to modern science... and sometimes even to the truth in itself.
 Let's take...
 Democritus of Andera, who developed his atomic theory of the world before Christ was ever born...
 Anaximander, who admitted the existence of numerous worlds emerging in parallel in the *apeiron*... in a manner disturbingly close to modern research into the laws of quantum physics, which indicate that they not only exist in parallel to our universe, but exert a mutual influence on each other, as well.
-I sometimes have the impression that they weren't pioneers, but actually reality is slowly adapting itself to our imaginations and expectations... that we're laboriously carving it out with our own minds...
+I sometimes have the impression that they weren't pioneers, but rather reality was slowly adapting itself to our imaginations and expectations... that we're laboriously carving it out with our own minds...
 Maybe Earth really was flat thousands of years ago...?"

 He broke off and rummaged noisily around the room in the ensuing pause before finally succeeded in his quest to light a small, blackened pipe.
 When he continued, his face was almost entirely veiled in smoke.